draios/onprem-install-docs/4.0.0/migration.md

 ## Migration

 Sysdig consolidates all its databases by migrating all the existing databases running on MySQL to PostgreSQL.
-The database names remain the same except for `draois`: on PostgreSQL the database will be named`sysdig`.
+The database names remain the same except for `draios`: on PostgreSQL the database will be named`sysdig`.

 The migration process is handled by the Installer.
 However, closely monitor the migration process at each stage as described in this document.
 The troubleshooting tips should help you fix specific migration issues.